My Quiet Kitchen

 My blogger friend Rosa at This Healthy Kitchen has a great post that will teach you the simple method for No-Drain Instant Pot Mashed Potatoes.

-two photo collage showing mashing potatoes in pot with yogurt.
+two photo collage showing how to mash the potatoes in a pot with yogurt.

 • For even cooking, cut the potatoes into similarly sized pieces.

 • Don't undercook the potatoes.
-For consistently smooth mashed potatoes, test the consistency of several pieces of potato by sliding a knife into the center.
+Test the consistency of several pieces of potato by sliding a knife into the center.
 It should slide in very easily.
+They're not done until they're ALL done.

-• Immediately after draining the cooked potatoes return them to the pot.
-You want them to stay hot during mashing.
+• Immediately after draining the cooked potatoes, return them to the pot.
+You want the potatoes to still be hot while mashing.

-• Taste as you go when seasoning the potatoes.
-Add ingredients in small increments; you can always add more salt and yogurt, but you can't take it away!
+• Taste as you add seasonings.
+Add salt and other additions in small amounts.
+You can always add more salt and yogurt, but you can't take it away!

 Author: Lori Rasmussen, My Quiet Kitchen

-Incredibly creamy and delicious mashed potatoes without milk or butter?
+Amazing vegan mashed potatoes without butter or milk?
 You bet!
-Tangy dairy-free yogurt gives these vegan mashed potatoes the flavor and added creaminess of sour cream, but without dairy.
-So good you won't even miss the butter!
-Gluten-free and oil-free / WFPB.
+Tangy, plain, dairy-free yogurt gives these healthy vegan mashed potatoes the nostalgic flavor and extra creaminess of sour cream, without dairy.
+They're so good no one will miss the butter!
+Gluten-free, low-fat, and oil-free/WFPB.

 Servings: 6 servings